microsoft/aitour-exploring-cutting-edge-models/src/01.InferencePhi3/03.chat/README.md

 **Note:** The model needs to be cached in the browser, so it may take some time to load.

 ### RAG Demo
 Upload the markdown file `intro_rag.md` to complete the RAG solution.
-If using codespaces you can download the file located in `01.InferencePhi3/docs/`.
+If using codespaces you can download the file located in `01.InferencePhi3/docs/`

+### Select Your File:
+Click on the button that says “Choose File” to pick the document you want to upload.

+### Upload the Document:
+After selecting your file, click the “Upload” button to load your document for RAG (Retrieval-Augmented Generation).

+### Start Your Chat:
+Once the document is uploaded, you can start a chat session using RAG based on the content of your document.